Pottstown Firebirds

-The Pottstown Firebirds were a professional American football minor league team and member of the Atlantic Coast Football League from 1968 to 1970.
-The Pottstown Firebirds were former NFL football players, former college football players, and former high school football players who loved to play the game of football.
-The Firebirds were originally a "farm club" of the Philadelphia Eagles and were provided with equipment/helmets already emblazoned with Eagle wings.
-Only a few Firebirds ever moved up to NFL teams.
-The Firebirds affiliation with the Philadelphia Eagles was short-lived and was withdrawn in 1970.
+The Pottstown Firebirds were a professional American football minor league team and member of the Atlantic Coast Football League (ACFL) from 1968 to 1970.
 The Pottstown Firebirds played their home games at Pottstown High School stadium.
 In their final two seasons of existence in Pottstown (1969 and 1970), the Firebirds won the league championship.

+History

+The Firebirds were founded in 1968 and were originally a "farm club" of the Philadelphia Eagles.
+The team was provided with equipment/helmets already emblazoned with Eagle wings.
+The Firebirds affiliation with the Philadelphia Eagles was short-lived and was withdrawn in 1970.
+In 1969 and 1970, the Firebirds won back-to-back ACFL championships.

 In 1971, the Firebirds merged with the Norfolk Neptunes and left Pottstown.
 After the collapse of the ACFL a couple of years later, the World Football League sprang up.
 Many of the Pottstown Firebirds went on to play for the Philadelphia Bell as described in Vince Papale's book Invincible.
 Ron Waller, former Head Offensive Coach of the Firebirds, served as interim head coach of the San Diego Chargers for the final six games of 1973, then moved on to become head coach of the Philadelphia Bell in 1974.

+NFL Films documentary

 The Firebirds were perhaps best remembered as the subject of a 1970 NFL Films documentary Pro Football, Pottstown, Pa. which documented the ties between the minor league club, its players, and their hometown of Pottstown, Pennsylvania.
 Of particular note was the portrayal of the Firebirds' star quarterback, Jim "The King" Corcoran.
 "The King" was considered the "Poor Man's Joe Namath" for his flamboyance; preferring to be a star in the minor leagues over a backup in the NFL, he played a single game in the NFL with the then-Boston Patriots in addition to preseason stints with several others.

-In 2000 NFL Films returned to Pottstown for an episode of their Lost Treasures series.
-Pottstown Revisited covered some surviving players reminiscing about their days on the team, remembered the town's relationship with the long-gone /football team, and filmed a 30-year player reunion.
+In 2000, NFL Films returned to Pottstown for an episode of their Lost Treasures series.
+Pottstown Revisited covered some surviving players reminiscing about their days on the team, remembered the town's relationship with the long-gone football team, and filmed a 30-year player reunion.